scottchiesa/UKB_RAP_Getting_Started/README.md

 `dx run --ssh app-cloud_workstation`

 At this point you will be given three options.
 More on these can be seen at https://platform.dnanexus.com/panx/tool/app/cloud_workstation.
-For now though you can just press enter to bypass these and you will - by default - be logged into a virtual environment for 1hr with the following computing hardware - mem1_ssd1_v2_x8.
+For now though you can just press enter to bypass these and by default you will be logged into a virtual environment for 1hr with the following computing hardware - mem1_ssd1_v2_x8.
 If you want to choose different settings, run the below code instead in which you can choose your desired setting

 `dx run --ssh app-cloud_workstation --instance-type mem1_ssd1_v2_x36`